robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 ---

-Packages may be cluster-scope, namespace-scope or both.\
+Packages may be cluster-scoped, namespace-scoped, or both.\
 This controls whether you can install this package via `Package` or `ClusterPackage` API.\
-Namespaced packages can not contain cluster-scoped objects, like `Namespaces`.
+Namespace-scoped packages can not contain cluster-scoped objects, like `Namespaces`.

 ```yaml
 spec: